dmbarbour/wikilon/docs/AwelonLang.md

         bool    S (S   → S') (S   → S') → S'

 A runtime could support type assertions `(sum)`, `(opt)`, and `(bool)` to support static type analysis and detection of errors.
 If necessary, these assertions could be weakly verified dynamically.
 But with static verification, we can unify the `S` and `S'` types and hence detect inconsistencies between the left vs. right paths.

+In context of staging, it seems useful to shift some annotations to 'case' expressions. expressions independently of the boolean value.

 Recursive types can potentially be recognized by use in context of fixpoint functions.
 However, annotations for common types like `(nat)`, `(list)`, `(text)`, `(binary)` certainly would not hurt.
 Also, we might benefit from specialized static safety analysis for accelerated structures like KPNs.